-The park was initially called Manly Park.
+The site was initially called Manly Park.
 It was held in private ownership and used for recreation and events by the public who generally paid for the privilege.
 During these years it contained a large pavilion that was used for dances and events, and a hotel – the Ivanhoe Park Hotel (not to be confused with the current Ivanhoe Hotel at the Corso).
-The Council operated from the hotel building in the park until 1909.
+The Council operated from the hotel building at Ivanhoe Park until 1909.

-The land was purchased by Manly Council in 1883, and then sold to the state government who handed control over to the Council in 1887.
-During the 1880s and 1890s, the Manly Wildflower Shows were held at the pavilion, which was demolished in 1893.
+The site was purchased by Manly Council in 1883, and then sold to the state government who handed control over to the Council in 1887.
+During the 1880s and 1890s, the Manly Wildflower Shows were held at the pavilion in the park.
+The pavilion was demolished in 1893.

-In 1962 the council approved a £50,000 redevelopment at the oval, including a new Girl Guides and kindergarten building in Ivanhoe Park.
+In 1962 the council approved a £50,000 redevelopment at the oval, including a building for the Girl Guides (since demolished).

 The reserve at the western end of the park was renamed Ivanhoe Park Botanic Garden in 2006, after being approved by the Geographical Names Board.